 So while the sample verdicts and settlements we provide below (and in Maryland here) are useful and important information, they are also very limited.
 It is hard to gauge the value of an individual case based solely on looking at similar cases because there are so many different variables involved that have very different weights to them in terms of the settlement or trial value of the claim.

 There is one thing you have to keep in mind.
 The overwhelming majority of these cases settle long before trial, with confidentiality clauses that do not let lawyers like us educate victims and other lawyers about our settlements.
 So the picking - particularly in Maryland where we practice - are very slim.

 Reported settlements in nursing home cases are so rare because nursing homes are smart about covering up their mistakes.
 They demand confidentiality when cases settle.
 This has happened in every single nursing home case we have settled.
 Incredibly, you cannot find a reported nursing home settlement in Maryland in the last few years.

 It is tough on nursing home lawyers.
-We want to get the word out about settlements but our clients are not focused on that.
-So we can’t hold up a settlement based our desire to get the word out.
+We want to get the word out about settlements, but our clients are not focused on that.
+So we can't hold up a settlement based on our desire to get the word out.

 With all of that said, here are some recent verdicts and settlements in nursing home cases: